serhiicss/resume/README.md

 # About me
 I am an honest and hard working person who is always dedicated to any given task.
 I love working with people on various projects, getting to know each other and inspire each other.
 My weakens is probably perfectionism.
 I may spend extra time to carry things to perfection.
 I normally demonstrate strong determination, enthusiasm and trustworthiness.
 I am not afraid to take charge when needed and I am comfortable with delegating to others.

+In my spare time I like to run, hike, take pictures and watch movies.
+I watch soccer games (go Barca!) and F1 championship.
+Whenever I am near a sea, I don't miss a chance to go fishing.
+Best of all though, I like having a drink near a fireplace in a company of interesting people.